Radiergummi/libconfig/README.md

 &nbsp;
 &nbsp;
 ### Array access
-You can also access all data as an array:
+You can also access and edit all data as an array:
 ```
 $port = $config['app']['server']['port']; // 8080
 ```